cyborgar/Petaxian/README.md

 and this is mostly a fun test project (it may never reach a finished state)

-Though I have been targetting the X16 for now, I haven't done anyting that should prevent this from working on the C64.
-I.e. I'm keeping the active field within the 40x25 of the C64.
+Though I have been working with the X16 emulator so far, the code compiles fine for the C64 if you remove the lines setting 40 column mode (in petaxian.p8).
+I've kept the playfield in the 40x25 C64 limit so this should work on both platforms (though the game runs a bit too slow on the C64).